 When I write stories, they are always about the people.
 Sure, things happen, but those situations don’t drive the story – the character arcs do.
 How do you decide whether you should write character versus plot driven books?
 Well, in On Writing, Stephen King tells us that he believes the best books are character-driven and I agree.

 However, everyone has a different writing style and just because you write plot-driven books doesn’t mean you should be creating flat, one-dimensional characters.
-Twist of Fate has an exciting, page-turning plot, but my focus was on Trevor and Brooklyn‘s psyches, growth and development rather than external events.
+Sweet Redemption has an exciting, page-turning plot, but my focus was on Trevor and Brooklyn‘s psyches, growth and development rather than external events.
 Continue reading “Character versus plot driven”

 I’ve been criticized for “wasting my talent” by writing for entertainment.
 When people learn I write contemporary romance, the criticism gets harsher.
 Why would I want to write that when I could be writing the next To Kill a Mockingbird?
 One of my friends even asked me when I would give up romance and write a real book.
 But guess what?
 There is absolutely nothing wrong with writing for entertainment (and romances are real books).